-As a result, the antioxidant levels of our blood has fallen by a lot.
+As a result, our intake of polyphenols and other beneficial nutrients has fallen by a lot.

-While it would be incorrect to say that antioxidants prevent melanoma, they can reduce the risk.
+While it would be incorrect to say that antioxidants prevent melanoma, they may help reduce the risk.

 Many antioxidants found naturally in food “have demonstrated clear anticancer effects toward melanoma” (28).